PhDs in Neuroscience and Computational Neuroscience

 It is our belief that with a coherent educational program that embraces multiple complementary attitudes and approaches to scientific inquiry—breath vs. depth, multidisciplinary vs. traditional discipline, basic vs. clinical science, and experimental approaches vs. theoretical (computational)—there is the greatest opportunity to create a young generation of researchers with sufficient expertise and flexibility to be able to come together and address some of the “big problems” in neuroscience.

-Most students take 28 credits of required academic study, although there is no limit on the amount of coursework that an individual can take upon approval from the GPN Graduate Education Committee.
+Most students take 14 credits of required academic study, 4 credits of seminar, and an additional 10 credits of electives, although there is no limit on the amount of coursework that an individual can take upon approval from the GPN Graduate Education Committee.
 Likewise, students can petition to take fewer elective credits based on their prior graduate level experience.
 Additional required credits come from laboratory rotations and clinical rounds as described below.
 To fulfill the 64-credit requirement for the PhD, students also get credit for participating in the graduate student seminar series, attending GPN-sponsored activities such as the distinguished lecture series, the Neuroscience Retreat, and from directed study with their thesis research mentor or faculty facilitator.

 In the first year students take 14 credits of integrated “core” coursework (courses taken together as an entering class from both PhD pathways, Neuroscience and Computational Neuroscience) that is delivered by leading GPN training faculty from across the University and covers the diverse field of neuroscience (from molecular to cellular, and systems to human cognition) using research findings and new technologies applied to model systems and to human subjects; an introductory course in computational modeling that is tuned to the specific background of individual students (2 credits); and Frontiers in Neuroscience (4 credits) where they share lunch every week with a BU faculty member and give oral presentations to them that cover their lab’s research mission.
 Here they also develop important writing skills through faculty and peer mentoring, learn to critically evaluate the literature in their field of interest as well as in areas outside of their earlier academic and research training, and acquire the basic skills to write a compelling Specific Aims section of an individual training grant application.